Blue Vine Melody

-When tragedy strikes Baby Winter, a dark secret is exposed that will change the way Charley's feels about herself and Grant forever.
+When tragedy strikes Baby Harper, a dark secret is exposed that will change the way Charley's feels about herself and Grant forever.

 Nine years ago, Emma Cole had two loves: music and the awkward yet brilliant guitarist Will Evans.
 When Will ghosted Emma, she lost both.
 Autism had Will’s heart locked away.
 Devastated, Emma stopped playing music and started playing it safe.

 After tragedy strikes, Will returns with a faded scar on his chin and pain in his eyes.
 Emma and Will’s old fiery attraction reignites, and he discovers he can express his love through lyrics.
 But Emma can’t bring herself to sing again, as she has a secret that could close Will’s heart forever.

 When the secret is exposed, Emma must face Will and the music.